The Winston-Salem Foundation

 Overview

 The Winston-Salem Foundation, established on October 14, 1919, is the first foundation of any type established in North Carolina and the 16th oldest community foundation in the United States.
-Founded with a gift of $1,000 from Col. Francis H. Fries, the Foundation has grown to hold approximately $650-745 million in assets.
-In 2023, the Foundation contributed $83,250,706 in grants, making 818 awards to organizations serving Forsyth County and beyond.
+Founded with a gift of $1,000 from Col. Francis H. Fries, the Foundation has grown to hold approximately $640 million in assets.
+In 2023, the Foundation contributed $91,071,721 in grants, making numerous awards to organisations serving Forsyth County and beyond.
 The Foundation's mission is to strengthen Forsyth County by inspiring giving and linking resources to action.
 In 2017, after extensive community consultation, the Foundation announced two major focus areas—Building an Inclusive Economy and Advancing Equity in Education—reflecting its commitment to addressing significant racial, economic, and residential disparities.
 The Foundation has earned a 4-star rating from Charity Navigator and consistently ranks among the top community foundations nationally for assets, gifts received, and grants paid.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Community Grants

-- Capacity-building grants: Strengthening organizational infrastructure
+- Capacity-building grants: Strengthening organisational infrastructure

 - Capital campaign grants: Major capital projects and campaigns